 The PRIMOS operating system provides full support for the ANSI PL/I condition mechanism.
 A condition is an unexpected event that occurs during program execution.
-Examples are arithmetic overflow, a "break" from the user's terminal, or a hardware detected event such as access violation.
-The condition mechanism allows a specific software module called an onunit to gain control when these events occur, irrespective of the execution state within the currently running program.
-On-units can be defined by users.
-When a condition is detected, the PRIMOS operating system "signals" that condition and searches the stack history of the running program backward in time for an onunit for that condition.
+Examples are arithmetic overflow, a "break" from the user's terminal, or a hardware-detected event such as access violation.
+The condition mechanism allows a specific software module called an "on-unit" to gain control when these events occur, regardless of the execution state within the currentlyrunning program that users can define.
+When a condition is detected, PRIMOS "signals" that condition and searches the stack history of the running program backward in time for an on-unit for that condition.
 If a user-defined on-unit is found, it is invoked to perform a user-specified procedure.
 Users are thus able to trap system conditions and perform user specified actions.
 Users can also define, signal and trap their own conditions.